Inside the DECEMBER / JANUARY edition

 ON THE COVER

-The OCTOBER-NOVEMBER edition of Blues Matters Magazine is packed with amazing Blues interviews and features – plus our huge review section where we cover all the latest releases.
+The DECEMBER-JANUARY edition of Blues Matters Magazine is packed with amazing Blues interviews and features – plus our huge review section where we cover all the latest releases.